openssl/openssl/README-PROVIDERS.md

 implementations.
 In order to guarantee that the default provider is not automatically loaded, the null provider can be loaded instead.

-This can be useful if you are using non-default library contexts and want to ensure that the default library context is never used unintentionally.
+This can be useful if you are using nondefault library contexts and want to ensure that the default library context is never used unintentionally.

 Loading Providers